Albert King (basketball): Professional career

 King played in nine NBA seasons for four teams.
 He played for the New Jersey Nets, Philadelphia 76ers, San Antonio Spurs and Washington Bullets.
 King's best years as a professional came during his playing days with the Nets from 1981 to 1987.
 During the 1982–83 season, he appeared in 79 games and averaged 17.0 points per game and 3.7 assists per game.
 In his NBA career, he played in 534 games and scored a total of 6,470 points.

 At the end of the 1988–89 season, he was signed by Olimpia Milano of the Italian Basketball League to replace Billy Martin.
 In Milan he played the last two games of the regular season and the following 12 of the postseason.
-Alongside some very experienced players such as Bob McAdoo, Mike D'Antoni and Dino Meneghin, he gave an essential contribution for winning the title in a very contested last game of the finals, scoring a season-high 22 points.
+Alongside experienced players such as Bob McAdoo, Mike D'Antoni and Dino Meneghin, he gave an essential contribution for winning the title in a very contested last game of the finals, scoring a season-high 22 points.

 During the second half of the 1989–90 season, King played for Hapoel Holon of the Israeli Basketball League.
 In just 11 games he scored an average of 22.8 points per game including a 23-point game against Israeli powerhouse Maccabi Tel Aviv.
 The team finished the season in the seventh place and King left.

 King spent the 1990–1991 season playing in the Continental Basketball Association with the Albany Patroons, coached by George Karl, where he was named the CBA Newcomer of the Year.

 He returned to the NBA again in September 1991, when he signed with the Washington Bullets.
-He was waived by the Bullets in November after appearing in 6 games where he averaged 5.2 points per game.
+He was waived by the Bullets in November after appearing in six games where he averaged 5.2 points per game.